OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 # Transmission protocol

-In a case of an ad-hoc communication between two Contracting Parties, the standalone transmission can be used.
+In a case of an ad-hoc communication between two Contracting Parties, the transmission protocol can be used.

 ## Transmission Request